Skip to main content

 The index and count can be any number, but the result may be an empty list if the specified range contains no elements.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The NONE return type will execute faster because no reply is constructed for the operation.
 The elements returned by other return types may not be in index order.

 The returnTypes and context are described at the top of this page.

-INDEX is redundant for this operation.
+Note on return types: INDEX is redundant for this operation.

 Performance: The worst-case performance of removing elements by index range is ๐“ž(M) for an ordered list that is stored in memory.
 Unordered lists, or an ordered list stored on SSD has a ๐“ž(N + M), where M is the element count of the range, and N is the element count of the list.
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

-For [1, 3, 3, 7, 0] with return type NONE a range starting at index 2 and containing 3 elements removes [3, 7, 0], while the INVERTED | NONE of the same range removes [1, 3].
+["Jesse Rogan","Elon Smith","Jeff Baker","Mark Zimmer","Bill Gruber","Will Gruber"] a range starting at 0 and containing 3 elements removes ["Jesse Rogan","Elon Smith","Jeff Baker"], while the INVERTED | NONE of the same range removes ["Mark Zimmer","Bill Gruber","Will Gruber"].

-Code Samples
+Code Samplesโ€‹

 Removes a range of count elements starting at a specified rank.
 The INVERTED flag may be used to remove the elements not in a specified range.